 As procurement and supply chain leaders face a new threshold to build resilience and risk readiness it is clear that adjustments need to be made to address these amplification factors.

 Companies can’t endlessly “swap out suppliers” or second/3rd/4th sources, and in any case it begs the question of how to minimize future risks – and select and develop the sources with the highest resilience potential.
-The best course of action is to develop systematic approaches for identifying, mitigating and reporting on ESG issues in your operations and supply chain.
+Our latest Ebook describes how the most agile teams are developing systematic approaches for identifying, mitigating and reporting on ESG issues in your operations and supply chain.
 Here’s a look at what this process typically looks like and the challenges your company will need to address:

 From Risk to Opportunity